Jesus: God planned marriage, not divorce

 - 10:29 “Here’s the truth.
 Those of you who have left your home or your brothers and sisters or your parents or your children or your land—when you have done it out of devotion to me and to the good news I’ve been teaching about God’s Kingdom—

 - 10:30 you are going to get 100 times more in this lifetime than you left behind.
-More houses and brothers and sisters and mothers and children in the land.
+More houses and brothers and sisters and mothers and children and land.
 But it comes with persecution.
 Yet it comes with eternal life, too.

 Jesus predicts his death